BIRD-UP73/RolePersist/README.md

 Currently Discord provides no way of adding these roles when a member rejoins your server.
 This bot makes sure these roles are actually added.

+## How does this work?
+When a user joins your server, the bot checks for all roles that were added to that user and never removed.
+These roles will be added to the user.

 ## How do I know the bot is working?
 Check the audit log to see which roles were persisted.